zorael/kameloso/README.md

 There are a few Windows caveats.

 * Web URL title lookup may not work out of the box with secure `HTTPS` connections, due to the default installation of `dlang-requests` not finding the correct `OpenSSL` libraries.
 Unsure of how to fix this.
 * Terminal colours may also not work, depending on your version of Windows and likely your terminal font.
 Unsure of how to enable this.
-By default it will compile with colours *disabled*, but they can be enabled by specifying a different build configuration.
+By default it will compile on Windows with colours *disabled*, but they can be enabled by specifying a different *build configuration*.
-* Text output will *not* work well with the default `Cygwin` terminal, due to some nuances of how it does or doesn't present itself as a `tty`.
+* Text output will *not* work well with the default **Cygwin** terminal, due to some nuances of how it does or doesn't present itself as a `tty`.
 There are some workarounds for most output, though they aren't exposed for now.

 # Getting Started